-We have audited the consolidated financial statements of Carbeeza Inc. (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2021 and June 30, 2021, and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for the six month periods ended December 31, 2021 and June 30, 2021, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Carbeeza Inc. (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2022 and December 31, 2021, and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for the year ended December 31, 2022 and for the six month ended December 31, 2021, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2021 and June 30, 2021, and its consolidated financial performance and its consolidated cash flows for the six month periods ended December 31, 2021 and June 30, 2021 in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2022 and December 31, 2021, and its consolidated financial performance and its consolidated cash flows for the year ended December 31, 2022 and for the six months ended December 31, 2021 in accordance with International Financial Reporting Standards.